Capital Group · Financial Services · Enterprise UX

 Tabs as primary navigation, search as power-user escape hatch

-The tabbed structure — Plan Info, Contributions, Eligibility, Distributions, Admin — maps to how 401k plans are structured as documents.
-Associates can build a mental model quickly.
-The search bar resolves the navigation problem for experienced users without dismantling the structure.
+The tabbed structure maps to how 401k plans are structured as documents — Plan Info, Contributions, Eligibility, Distributions, Admin.
+Associates build a mental model quickly.
+The search bar handles experienced users without dismantling the structure.

 The View All tab as deliberate pressure valve

-Rather than fighting the preference for a long page, we accommodated it explicitly.
-View All mode gives associates the ability to drop into an unfiltered view for complex changes touching multiple sections, or for senior associates who have internalized the full field set.
+Rather than fighting the long-page preference, we accommodated it explicitly.
+View All drops into an unfiltered view for complex changes or senior associates who have internalized the full field set.

 The entire IA shifts by role, not just the permissions

-A Business Owner sees only fields relevant to their change request.
-An Internal Associate sees the full record with workflow context — pending requests, change history, validation status.
-Same underlying data.
+Business Owner: only the fields relevant to their change.
+Internal Associate: full record with workflow context — pending requests, change history, validation status.
+Same data.
 Completely different frames.

 05 — Outcomes